-- Health and Energy sediment data are in good agreement, with the exception of a single Sr-90 result. - Most radionuclide concentrations either are below detection limits or are consistent with expected historical values.
-The exception is an anomalously high Sr-90 result at a location on the Columbia River upstream from the Hanford Site.
+- Health and Energy sediment data are in good agreement. - Most radionuclide concentrations either are below detection limits or are consistent with expected historical values.

 Contaminated soil and river sediments are a potential source of radiation exposure for people and biota in the environment.
 Human exposure may result from direct exposure to contaminated soil/sediment, ingestion of contaminated soil/sediment, ingestion of water contaminated by sediment resuspension, inhalation of contaminants resuspended in air, or ingestion of fish, animals, plants, or farm products exposed to contaminated soil and sediments.